How Often Should You Water Palm Trees (A Complete Guide)

 After this period has elapsed, the tree will begin to show signs of stress, such as wilting leaves or discoloration of the trunk.

-Fortunately, given adequate rainfall or irrigation during this period, a palm tree is likely to recover fully from this temporary drought stress.
+Fortunately, given adequate rainfall or irrigation during this period, a palm tree will likely recover fully from this temporary drought stress.

 How Much Water Do Palm Trees Need?